 The advantage of Continuous Testing over Automation Testing is that once code is checked into the source code repository, the process to build and validate begins, and the feedback is obtained rapidly.
 There is no gap in the process where the integration, testing, and feedback mechanism await human intervention.

 The difference between automated testing and Continuous Testing can be best explained in Figure 3.

 Figure 3: Automated Testing vs Continuous Testing

 Did you know that traditionally testing has been considered as a bottleneck in the software development lifecycle?
-Developers complete the coding activity, and hand it over to testing folks.
+Developers complete the coding activity and hand it over to testing folks.
 While the testers are busy at what they do best, developers often have to await feedback.
-DevOps came in with a single objective of cutting down the software delivery timeline, and to deliver a better quality software.
+DevOps came in with a single objective of cutting down the software delivery timeline to deliver a better-quality software.
 How can we cut down the development time and still achieve quality?
 The answer to this question is Continuous Testing.
-It cuts down the feedback cycle significantly, and this benefits in avoiding rewriting pieces of code.
+It cuts down the feedback cycle significantly and this benefits in avoiding rewriting pieces of code.

 Developers and testers have often asked me whether writing all the test scripts before you begin to code is feasible and practical.
 The answer is yes, this is the essence to achieving Continuous Delivery and Continuous Deployment.

-There are a number of organizations such as Amazon and Netflix who are able to deploy multiple times a day.
-They keep their deployments small, apply Continuous Testing and deliver unparalleled results.
-In this age, we have to move away from automated testing into Continuous Testing.
-This is the future, and the survival depends on how quickly organizations are able to transform.
+There are a number of organizations, such as Amazon and Netflix, who are able to deploy multiple times a day.
+They keep their deployments small, apply Continuous Testing, and deliver unparalleled results.
+In this age, we must move away from automated testing into Continuous Testing.
+This is the future and survival depends on how quickly organizations are able to transform.

 Test your skills.
 Learn something new.
 Get help.
 Repeat.Start a FREE 10-day trial